 In the US alone, an estimated 60 million people suffer from pollen allergies each year (CDC.gov).
 Climate change is projected to impact the timing of the start, length, and severity of pollen season.
 Better predictions of airborne pollen can inform allergy sufferers when to stay indoors or when pharmacies should stock allergy medicine.

 Preliminary analyses indicate a strong relationship between flowering of particular species and how much pollen is in the air.
-Your data collected as part of this campaign will be used to help fill gaps in understanding pollen concentrations, leading to improved forecasts of allergy season timing and severity.
+Your data collected as part of this campaign will be used to help fill gaps in understanding pollen concentrations in real-time, leading to improved forecasts of allergy season timing and severity.
 Further, since the observations you contribute to Nature’s Notebook are available to users very soon after you submit them, they allow for pollen forecasts to be updated in near-real time with incoming reports.

 How to Participate: